Professor of Dance

-Dr. Kaddar has performed nationally and internationally as guest artist and has been a member of such modern dance companies as the Jose Limon Dance Company, Paul Taylor Dance Company, Pilobolus Dance Theatre, Peter Pucci Plus Dancers and Jacob’s Pillow’s Men Dancers.
-He has also danced with numerous independent NYC choreographers and has choreographs for dance and theater.
+Dr. Kaddar continues to perform nationally and internationally as guest artist and has been a member of such modern dance companies as the Jose Limon Dance Company, Paul Taylor Dance Company, Pilobolus Dance Theatre, Peter Pucci Plus Dancers and Jacob’s Pillow’s Men Dancers.
+He has also danced with numerous independent New York City choreographers and has choreographed original work for both dance and theater.

 His teaching, professional movement coaching and choreography consist of both national and international appointments.
 Among others these include the Limon Dance Institute in NYC, The National School of Dance in Buenos Aires, Argentina; The Novosibirsk Opera Ballet in Novosibirsk, Russia; The Juilliard Drama Division; Shadowland Theatre, NY; New Paltz Summer Repertory Theatre; Fisher Center for The Performing Arts, Bard College, NY; The Signature Theatre, NYC; The Rubin High School for Music and Dance in Jerusalem Israel; The International Latin American Dance Festival in Maracaibo, Venezuela; Stamford City Ballet, CT; and at the University of the Arts in Philadelphia, PA.
 His work has been performed nationally and at such venues as the Smithsonian Museum of Art in Washington DC and in Ottawa Canada.
 His tribute piece Standing Tall has been restaged and performed nationally at dance festivals, universities and private dance studios.
 The work is also in the permanent archives at the National 9/11 Museum in New York City.